 When reviewing the two sets of ten bowls, it doesn’t take a mathematician to discover which set contains more peaches.
 But it also doesn’t take a judge to rule which set delivers more of the diverse aspects we may encounter in life.

 — — -

-Let’s place the two answers apart once more to discover what makes both possible outcomes distinct from one another.
+Let’s place the two answers apart once more to uncover what makes both possible outcomes distinct from one another.

 If the answer is 1–10, with each bowl containing fruit, then it is possible to think that the overall level may contain some form of Unity, that somehow all is peachy.